runag/runag/README.md

 #### `REMOTE_USER`

 User name.
-By default runag will not provide any user name so ssh could use it's defaults.
+By default rùnag will not provide any user name so ssh could use it's defaults.

 ### Rsync-related variables